jessicaf-projects/image_contour_parsing/README.md

 To improve this pipeline, I can add better error-checking to account for many more possible cases of missing dicom files, and provide better control over the randomization/generation/exporting of the batch and epoch information.
 I can also integrate PyTorch or TensorFlow functions to train a convolutional neural network.
 Finally, I can modify this project so that the functions are command-line executable.

+## Changes to the code to include the o-contour

+In order to modify the code to parse the o-contour, I used the o-contour filenames to search for the corresponding Dicom files and i-contour files.
+The reason for this was that not all of the Dicom and i-contour files had an o-contour file.
+In the event that not all o-contour files had an i-contour or Dicom file, the try/except statement would take care of this.

+I also noted when plotting the i-contours and o-contours atop the images, that the last files listed in the link file did not appear to have accurate o-contour files.
+Because of this, I created a new link file that omitted the last file.

+## Analysis for Heuristic LV segmentation

+The analysis for LV segmentation is located in analysis/Heuristic_LV_Segmentation_approaches.ipynb.
+The histogram in that file shows that a simple thresholding scheme (thresholding all of the images based on a specific pixel value in order to get the i-contour) would not be sufficient.
+There is considerable overlap in the average pixel intensities between the inner blood pool and outer contour, so selecting a specific value for thresholding likely wouldn't work.
+There is also considerable overlap between the individual pixel intensities, as shown in the plot above.

+Other heuristic methods have the potential to work in this case.
+Specifically, methods that don't rely on the absolute pixel value but instead rely on the relative pixel value may be useful.
+One such method would start at the o-contour boundary and examine pixel values traveling toward the centroid of the o-contour, looking for a sudden increase in the pixel values.
+The point at which the values increase suddenly would define the i-contour boundary.

+Using the intensities directly may work if we take the average over multiple neighboring pixels (but not all) in case there are a small number of pixels with very high or low values.
+Finally, thresholding in combination with image dilation/erosion may work for using the intensities to determine the inner contour.